 In the last couple years, the entry point for learning SketchUp has gotten more confusing because there’s been several new versions of SketchUp to come out.
 Before you can start learning the basics of the software, you first need to choose a version.

-Let’s start with the biggest difference: SketchUp Pro and SketchUp Make 2017 are full-featured desktop applications that you install on your computer.
-SketchUp Free and SketchUp Shop are both web-bound tools that you run in the cloud.
+Let’s start with the biggest differences between the available versions: SketchUp Pro is a full-featured desktop applications that you install on your computer.
+SketchUp Free and SketchUp Go are both web-bound tools that you run in the cloud.

 The second important note is cost.
-SketchUp Free and SketchUp Make 2017 are both freely available, whereas SketchUp Pro ($299/year) and SketchUp Shop ($119/yr) are a yearly subscription.
+SketchUp Free is freely available, whereas SketchUp Pro ($299/year) and SketchUp Go ($119/yr) are a yearly subscription.

 I find that the web-based versions (both Free and Shop) have some shortcomings that woodworkers are likely to bump up against when designing their woodworking projects.